|

 Anal fistula

-will be sewn with a stitch.
-When this technique used, the fistula neither
+mucosa plastic.
+When this technique is used, the fistula neither needs to

 back